robertoaleman/RA_Inventory_Synchronizer/README.md

 Author: Roberto Aleman, ventics.com

 Inventory Synchronizer (PHP)
 This PHP script is an utility created to compare a website's inventory with the physical stock in a warehouse, both represented by CSV files.
 When you run it, it generates a detailed HTML report that highlights discrepancies and the necessary actions to keep your data synchronized.

 # How It Works
 Sample Data Creation: The script begins by creating two example CSV files: inv1.csv (website inventory) and inv2.csv (warehouse inventory).
 This is for demonstration purposes.
 In a real-world scenario, you would replace these with your actual data files.

-* Synchronization Logic: An external class, InventorySynchronizer.php (not included in this script), handles the core logic.
+* Synchronization Logic: An external class, RA_InventorySynchronizer.php , handles the core logic.

 This class is responsible for:

 * Reading and parsing data from both CSV files.